Lymphadenitis

 La Paz, MD, ES

-Fernando Artigao-Baquero practices in La Paz, Spain.
+Fernando Artigao-Baquero practices practicing medicine in La Paz, Spain.
 Mr. Artigao-Baquero is rated as an Elite expert by MediFind in the treatment of Lymphadenitis.
-His top areas of expertise are Cytomegalic Inclusion Disease, Congenital Cytomegalovirus, Lymphadenitis, and Cytomegalovirus Infection.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Cytomegalic Inclusion Disease, Congenital Cytomegalovirus, Lymphadenitis, and Cytomegalovirus Infection.

 Elite in Lymphadenitis